Erdogan says Turkey hits back after Syrian shells kill Turkish troops

 Erdogan said if talks between diplomats and generals fail to get results he will contact Russian President Vladimir Putin directly to try to resolve the situation.

 “We told especially Russian counterparts that they are not our counterparts here, that it is the (Syrian) regime directly, and that they need to stand aside,” Erdogan said.
-“This is not okay, we are giving martyrs here, but our armed forces and our artillery... are keeping them under fire.”
+“This is not okay, we are giving martyrs here, but our armed forces and our artillery ... are keeping them under fire.”

 He added F-16s are involved in Turkey’s operation against 40 points in Idlib.

-Russia’s TASS news service said no air strikes were carried out in the fighting.

-The U.S. special envoy for Syria said on Thursday the Idlib fighting raised the spectre of an international crisis.
+However, the Russian defence ministry said Turkish planes did not violate Syria’s border and no air strikes on Syrian troops were recorded.

-Reporting by Orhan Coskun, Daren Butler and Tuvan Gumrukcu; Writing by Jonathan Spicer; Editing by William Maclean
+Additional reporting by Tuvan Gumrukcu in Ankara, Maria Kiselyova in Moscow, Ghaida Ghantous in Dubai; Writing by Jonathan Spicer; Editing by William Maclean and Giles Elgood